 As the US topped a whopping 2.8 million cases and a death count of 130,000 last week, cities and towns across the nation canceled July 4th firework displays and large public gatherings in an effort to prevent further spread of COVID-19.
 The fervor for holiday travel was scaled down this past weekend … Read more about COVID-19 Update: The Disparity Between the US and the EU COVID-19 Experience

-When movies are made about the COVID-19 pandemic, the city of New York will have a starring role.
-Once the epicenter of the virus outbreak, the densely populated city endured months of significantly high rates of confirmed infections and reported deaths.
-As cases began to steadily decrease in the … Read more about COVID-19 Update: What is the New Normal for Businesses?
+Once the epicenter of the virus outbreak, the densely populated city of New York endured months of significantly high rates of confirmed infections and reported deaths.
+As cases began to steadily decrease in the month of May, Governor Cuomo's daily televised briefs became cautiously more hopeful.
+As … Read more about COVID-19 Update: What is the New Normal for Businesses?

 Improved data collection and relaxed social distancing will likely lead to an increase in both the perceived and actual spread of COVID-19 Part I: The Numbers Since the beginning of the COVID-19 outbreak, data has been scrutinized for accuracy.
 Are officials capable of reporting correct numbers? … Read more about Why COVID-19 Infections May Resurge